 It’s given me my voice back.

-Not only that but when you have specific challenges in your life, only the people that have actually been through it can understand what’s going on in your head.
+When you have specific challenges in your life, only the people who have actually been through it can understand what’s going on in your head.

-Since my issues are not the ‘norm’ it’s hard to find people in your everyday life that can relate.
+Since my issues are not the ‘norm’ it’s hard to find people in your everyday life who can relate.

 Sometimes you don’t have anyone, and many of us suffer in silence.